nion-software/nionswift/docs/user_interface.rst

 Recorder
 ========
-.. records a data item, useful during live acquisition or adjustments
-.. interval, number of frames
-.. what does it produce?

-The Recorder dialog allows you to record data at regular intervals from the display item selected when you open the recorder.
+The Recorder dialog (:menuselection:`File --> Data Item Recorder...`) allows you to record data at regular intervals from the display item selected when you open the recorder.

 To record acquisition, click on the live acquisition display panel.
 Then open the Recorder dialog.
 Enter the desired interval (in milliseconds) and the number of items to record.
 Then click Record.
 The resulting data item will be a sequence of data sampled from the live data at regular intervals.